Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios: EXPERIMENTS AND ANALYSIS

 In contrast, Fig. \ref{fig:12} and Fig. \ref{fig:13}(b) present the global reconstruction using the proposed MSCR-Net.
 The reconstructed geometry changes smoothly over time, maintaining high continuity with the true environment, and crucially, no ghost targets are observed around trees or other scatterers.
-It is important to note that in the validation scenarios, there are almost no effective scatterers between adjacent buildings that can be captured by the sensing system.
+It is important to note that in the test scenarios, there are almost no effective scatterers between adjacent buildings that can be captured by the sensing system.
 As a result, such samples were excluded during dataset construction.
 Therefore, the reconstructed environments shown in Fig. \ref{fig:12} and Fig. \ref{fig:13} are not continuous.
 TABLE \ref{tab:elevation_results} compares the performance of the proposed MSCR-Net with that of traditional methods.
+It is important to note that unlike the single-snapshot evaluation in Figs. 8 and 9, the metrics in TABLE \ref{tab:elevation_results} are calculated based on the complete, globally reconstructed environment (Fig. 11(b)).
+The lower CD (0.29) achieved here compared to the single-snapshot result (0.5846) is due to the accumulation of overlapping snapshots, which densifies the point cloud and improves structural completeness.
 MSCR-Net outperforms traditional approaches across all evaluation metrics, demonstrating superior reconstruction accuracy.
-This demonstrates that the model tracks the evolution of the environment in time well and is more suitable for the dynamic environment reconstruction.
+The column 'Elevation (dB)' indicates the relative improvement in reconstruction quality compared to the traditional baseline.
+This demonstrates that the model tracks the evolution of the environment in time well and is more suitable for dynamic environment reconstruction.
 Note that since LiDAR's method is treated as the true value of the benchmark in this work, the metrics here are of no practical significance and are listed here to analyze their complexity below.